KGB (AM): Addition of sports and talk shows (1975–1993)

-Starting in 1975, KFMB started adding talk shows to its lineup.
-Mac Hudson and Joe Bauer began co-hosting the Hudson & Bauer morning drive time show, which provided humorous discussions of the news in the voices of various characters.
+Starting in 1975, Mac Hudson and Joe Bauer began co-hosting the Hudson & Bauer morning drive time show, which provided humorous discussions of the news in the voices of various characters.
 Bobby Rich also joined KFMB around the same time.
 Mark Larson began the first of two stints with KFMB in June 1976 as a weekend DJ and moving up to weeknights from 9 p.m. to 1 a.m.
 From roughly 1975 through 1989, KFMB was one of the top three highest rated stations in San Diego, frequently fighting its FM sister, then known as "B-100", for the top position.

-In 1977, the KFMB studios moved to Kearny Mesa, where they operated together for many decades to come.
+In 1977, the KFMB studios moved to Kearny Mesa, where the TV and radio stations would be headquartered together for over 40 years.

 Ted Leitner joined the KFMB TV and AM stations as a sports reporter in January 1978.
 In his first job at KFMB, he provided sports reports and commentary on Hudson & Bauer.
 Bill Ballance, formerly of KABC in Los Angeles, began hosting All Talk Slice of the Night on KFMB on March 1, 1978.

 In 1979, Larson became KFMB's program director.
 KFMB became the flagship station for San Diego Padres baseball games, which were announced by Jerry Coleman and Leitner.
 KFMB dropped San Diego State sports in 1985.
 As more people switched to FM for music listening, KFMB added more talk programming and sports.

 Switch to news/talk (1994–1996)

-With the KFMB stations under new management, KFMB dropped music and switched full time to a news/talk format in April 1994, debuting talk shows hosted by Geni Cavitt and Stacy Taylor and a two-hour news show during the 4–6 p.m. afternoon drive hours.
+With the KFMB stations under new management, KFMB dropped music and switched full time to a news/talk format in April 1994, debuting talk shows hosted by Geni Cavitt and Stacy Taylor and a two-hour news show during 4–6 p.m.
 With this format change, Larson left KFMB to become general manager of KPRZ 1210 AM.
 In June 1994, KFMB was among the first stations to carry the newly syndicated Dr. Laura Program, based at KFI in Los Angeles.

 Leitner, a longtime sports announcer and reporter for KFMB, debuted a general issues afternoon talk show in February 1995.
 In the same month, KFMB replaced evening host Rollye James with The Late Late Radio Show, a syndicated show co-hosted by Tom Snyder and Elliott Forrest.

 KFMB began a second stint as the home of San Diego State football in 1996.